kubiklabs/wasmkit/README.md

 ## Setup rust environment

 WasmKit requires a Rust environment installed on a local machine to work properly.
-This Rust environment can be installed with the help of wasmKit in just a command.
+This Rust environment can be installed with the help of WasmKit in just a command.

 ```bash
 wasmkit install